flydev-fr/site-pwbs4/README.md

 PWBS-4 is a profile based on the "minimal site profile (intermediate edition)" and bundled with Boostrap v4.0.0-alpha.2.

+The precompiled version can be [downloaded](https://github.com/flydev-fr/site-pwbs4/archive/precompiled.zip) at github.

 ### Features
 * Bootstrap SASS
 * Font-Awesome SASS